 Manuscript received December 31, 2007; revised September 22, 2008 and June 23, 2009; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor N. Duffield.
+First published December 01, 2009; current version published August 18, 2010.
 This work was supported in part by the National Science Foundation under Grant CNS-0435061, grants from the Natural Sciences and Engineering Council of Canada (NSERC), and an Emmy Noether grant from the German Research Foundation.
 This is an extended version of a paper that appeared in the Proceedings of IEEE INFOCOM 2007.